rohith1125/Prado/README.md

 ```

 ### Contributing

-One of the biggest contributions you can give is creating your own Repo containing Prado code, so it can be added to Linguist.
-Please either Fork this Repo, or make your own code with the interpreter.
+One of the biggest contributions you can give is creating your own Repository containing Prado code, so it can be added to Linguist.
+Please either Fork this Repository, or make your own code with the interpreter.
 Thanks!